MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-cardpart-page.md

 # CardPart pages

-A *ListPart* page is a type of page part used to display almost any page controls, such as fields, cue tiles, charts, images, or control add-ins, embedded within another page.
-It consists of a repeater, which presents the records of the source table as rows and columns, and optionally, of an action menu.
+A *CardPart* page is a type of page part used to display overviews of the data embedded within another page.
+It can consist of almost any page control, such as fields, cue tiles, charts, images, or control add-ins, and optionally, of an action menu.

-A list part can be contained in Role Centers, FactBoxes and a Tabular step in a Wizard.
-Depending on the type of the hosting page, a card part is subject to different constraints, in addition to those inherent to page parts, like its reduced size.
+A card part can be contained in Role Centers, in the FactBox area of other pages or in a tabular step in a Wizard.
+Depending on the type of the hosting page, a card part is subject to different constraints, like location and size limitations.
 For more information about design considerations, see [Design Considerations](devenv-designing-parts#design-considerations.md).

-## How to add a card part to a page
+## Adding card part to a page

-To define a list part, you create a page object and set the [PageType Property](properties/devenv-pagetype-property.md) to `CardPart`.
-The structure is similar to that of a `List` page, except that there is no Factbox section.
-For more information, see [List Page Structure](devenv-designing-list-pages.md?tabs=structure#structure-1).
+The first step is to create a card part.
+To do so, you create a page object and set the [PageType Property](properties/devenv-pagetype-property.md) to `CardPart`.
+You can add several controls depending on how you want to display the data.
+For example, add a `cuegroup` control if you want to use cue tiles or a `chartpart` control to add charts.

-To include a list part on a page, you add a `part` control to the hosting page that references the list part.
-The container of the list part is functionally independent from the hosting page, such that the properties and actions defined inside the part control only apply to the container.
+To include a card part on a page, you add a `part` control to the hosting page referencing the card part.
+Here you can also define properties and actions.
+These will only apply to the container of the card part, since its functionality is independent from the hosting page.

 ## Example

-The following code sample illustrates how to create a `ListPage` page, `"Pending Shipments"`, and how to integrate it in the `"Customer Card"`.
+The following code sample illustrates how to create a `CardPart` page, `"Customer Sales History"`, and how to integrate it in the `"Customer Card"`.

 ```
 page 50101 "Customer Sales History"